jeremyjh/dialyxir/README.md

     useful for CI. do not use with `mix do`.
   * `--plt`              - only build the required plt(s) and exit.

-Any other arguments passed to this task are passed on to the dialyzer command.
+Warning flags passed to this task are passed on to `:dialyzer`.

   e.g.
-    `mix dialyzer --raw`
+    `mix dialyzer --unmatched_returns`

 ## With Explaining Stuff